Camaltra/portfolio-project/README.md

 Not bugs know from the API V1.
 If you discover any bug, feel free to reach me, so I'll find a way to fix it.

+Bug on the front-end part, Modal of checking tasks not really good align on the center-center of the page

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.